Fragment of a Novel

 The Story

 Fragment of a Novel is a larp that could be very different from what you are used to.
-This larp in itself is about searching for inspiration while we embody characters that act as an alibi to start from scratch within an artform.
+This larp is a coming of age story, but without a narrative prison of storyline, arc or drama.

 We are aiming for living our characters, not playing them.
 What this means in practice is that we will have very few meta techniques, and that the goal is to not go off game until the end of the larp.
-Instead conflicts, boundaries and wishes (both the character’s and the player’s) will be handled in character, just as they would be in the real world.
+Instead of using calibration and off-game communication, all conflicts, boundaries and wishes (both the character’s and the player’s) will be handled in character, just as they would be in the real world.
 Of course, if something that needs to be handled off game occurs, we will break the larp.

 About